Draculinio/Kudamono/Readme.rm.txt

+07/03/2018

+Looking at what 'status' is for the webdriver.
+Right now I don't find any utility, but I will keep my get_status method, maybe in the future it will give me something good.

 07/02/2018 - 2

 Made methods for maximize, minimize and full screen for the browser.
 I think that I need to start documenting code.